peter-yeh/peter-yeh/README.md

 ## Hi there, I'm Peter 👋

-- ‍🎓 Year 3 Computer Science student in NUS, Singapore
+- ‍🎓 Year 4 Computer Science student in NUS, Singapore
-- 📱 Aspiring Software Engineer and Mobile Developer
+- 📱 Aspiring Software Engineer and Web Developer
-- Currently learning react native, aws graphql for web dev
+- Experience in react native, aws graphql for web dev
+- Currently learning Angular, Flask

 ### Notable projects I have done
 - The Last stand - [Unity project](https://connect.unity.com/mg/other/the-last-stand-1 "The Last Stand, the page may get stuck (cold fetch), refresh the page a again after a while to try out my game."), [source code](https://github.com/peter-yeh/The-Last-Stand "View on GitHub")